 Frequently Asked Questions (FAQ)

 Q: Is 1365 hours the same as 57 days?
 A: Not exactly.
 1365 hours equals 56.875 days, which is 56 days and 21 hours.
 It is 3 hours short of 57 full days.
-For rough estimates, it’s close enough to 57 days, but for precise scheduling, the 21-hour difference matters Simple, but easy to overlook..
+For rough estimates, it’s close enough to 57 days, but for precise scheduling, the 21-hour difference matters That alone is useful..

 Q: Can I use an online converter for this?
 A: Absolutely.
 Searching for "hours to days converter" will yield many free tools.
-That said, understanding the simple division (÷24) allows you to calculate
+On the flip side, understanding the simple division (÷24) allows you to calculate